Sadaf-Tariq/pp1-everythingdesi/README.md

 * Main Image and Banner

   * This section of the page provides us with a delicate photograph of biryani in a dish, surrounded by spices.
-The image lets the user envision that the goal of the website is oriented to the desi food industry
+The image with an eyecatching animation lets the user envision that the goal of the website is desi food industry oriented

   * The main image also contains a banner with a semi-transparent background of the same color theme